open-ephys/onix-bonsai-onix1-docs/articles/tutorials/basic-ephys-processing.md

 ---
-uid: spikes
+uid: basic-ephys-processing
-title: Processing ephys data in Bonsai
+title: Basic Ephys Data Processing in Bonsai
 ---

 <!-- I think this tutorial should use a file to show the actual spike data and then show how to modify it for online data -->